-- Access points: Unifi Mesh or Unifi Mesh PRO
+- Access points: No products found. or Unifi Mesh PRO

 - Router: Unifi Security Gateway or Unifi Security Gateway PRO .
 Of course, PRO version is much more powerful and has more functions (for instance multiple LAN and WAN ports as well as SFP ports for fiber modules)